gongchat/gong/README.md

 ## Starting up the Application

-After you get your XMPP server running and the required packages installed run `npm start`.
+Run `npm start` to start the application

 ## Building the Application

-1. Run `npm run build`
-2. Run `npm run dist`

-After `npm run dist` finishes you can find the installation file in the `/dist` folder.
+Run `npm run dist` to build the application.
+Build files will be outputted to the `/dist` folder.

 ## Updating Your Application